What Are the Side Effects of CBD Oil with CBDA?

 If you are taking a blood thinner medication like Coumadin, don’t use CBD products.
 CBD use can increase the concentration of blood thinner medication in your body in much the same way that drinking grapefruit juice does.

-Knowing Your CBD Source Is Crucial for Safety
+Knowing Your CBDa + CBD Source Is Crucial for Safety

 One more note on CBD products: they come in a variety of forms, from full-spectrum to CBD isolate.
 These terms refer to the ingredients manufacturers include in their CBD products.
-With a full-spectrum CBD product, manufacturers include additional cannabinoids and terpenes, which are additional, beneficial compounds naturally found within the cannabis plant.
-These additional compounds work synergistically to give users the entourage effect, which allows your body to utilize more of the CBD you ingest, maximizing your cannabidiol experience.
+With a full-spectrum CBD product, manufacturers include additional cannabinoids and terpenes, which are additional compounds naturally found within the cannabis plant.
+These additional compounds work synergistically to give users the entourage effect, which can maximize your cannabidiol experience.
 Broad-spectrum products contain additional cannabinoids and terpenes, without any traces of THC.
 And CBD isolates only contain CBD which can limit the effectiveness of these products.

 At Tanasi, we value your safety.
-We are committed to producing the highest quality, full-spectrum CBD oil products on the market.
-We manufacture our CBD products using a patent-pending Full Spectrum hemp extraction formula, created by university-based scientists.
-Plus, we offer full transparency about the contents of our products, as well as their concentrations, so you know you’re purchasing a safe and effective CBD product.
-We invite you to explore our many forms of CBD oil and reach out with any questions you may have about the exciting world of cannabidiol.
+We are committed to producing the highest quality, full-spectrum and broad-spectrum CBD + CBDa products on the market.
+We manufacture our products using a patent-pending formula, created by university-based scientists.
+Plus, we offer full transparency about the contents of our products, as well as their concentrations, so you know you’re purchasing a safe and effective supplement.
+We invite you to explore our many forms of CBD oil with CBDa and reach out with any questions you may have about the exciting world of cannabidiol.